carpentries/carpentrycon/README.md

 #### Coordinators

-*(Chairs and members of previous CarpentryCon will act as point of reference and will keep the team on track)*
+*(Chairs and members of previous CarpentryCon will act as point of reference and will keep the work of TF on track)*

 * Fotis Psomopoulos
 * Malvika Sharan